 Virtual card numbers aren’t foolproof.
 Other people may be able to access and use your virtual numbers if your device is hacked, if you share your logins with others, or if you share a device.
 Don’t share login details, and don’t install virtual card applications on shared devices.

-If you do a lot of online shopping, you won’t have to search for your wallet or hand-enter card information for every purchase either.
+If you do a lot of online shopping, you won’t have to search for your wallet or manually enter card information for every purchase.